plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

    Command print(...);

-By default, a command node finishes when the executive receives a *command handle* for its command, via the PLEXIL external interface (see the Interfacing section of this manual).
-See `Resource Model <Resource_Model>`__ for a description of command handles.
+By default, a command node finishes when the executive receives a *command handle* for its command, via the |PLEXIL| external interface (see the Interfacing section of this manual).
+See :ref:`Resource Model <ResourceModel>` for a description of command handles.

 Note that the finishing of the command node is distinct from the finishing of the command itself; command execution may be ongoing even